How We’ve Been Entertaining our Two Year Old While Stuck at Home

 Inspired by the first few minutes of the movie Charlotte’s Web , in which a little girl wakes up in the middle of the night, and goes out to the barn, where she encounters a piglet named Wilbur.
 All of the animals in the movie can talk, but this is not nearly as interesting to Max as the fact that the little girl goes outside IN THE NIGHTTIME, so this game has the following basic rules:

-- Your toddler pretends to be a little girl.
+01. Your two year old pretends to be a little girl.

 In related news, guess who regrets putting Charlotte’s Web on that one time?